wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 8.3 =
+* Fixed bug in 'Preset Featured Images' which prevented to recognize the first content image
+* Improved algorithm for better detection of the id of the first content image
+* Improved SQL performance in 'Set, replace, delete'
+* Improved security by changing `(int)` to `absint()` for ID variables
+* Fixed typo in german translation

 = 8.2.2 =
 * Added rule at the presets to overwrite existing featured images or to keep them by default
 * Fixed bug at the presets where a rule based on a user could be ignored
+* Updated *.pot file and german translation

 = 8.2.1 =
 * Successfully tested with WordPress 4.0